flutter/flutter/dev/integration_tests/flutter_driver_screenshot_test/README.md

 The main page contains a list of buttons; each button leads to a designated sub page when tapped on.
 Each sub page should displays some simple UIs to screenshot tested.

 The flutter driver test runs the app and opens each page to take a screenshot.
-Then it compares the screenshot against a golden image stored in `test_driver/goldens/<some_test_page_name>/<device_model>.png`.
+Then it compares the screenshot against a golden image stored on https://flutter-gold.skia.org.
 # Add a new page to test

 1. Create a new class which extends `Page` and implement the UI to be tested in the `build` method.